divaga/Oracle11g-TiDB-Debezium/README.md

 ### Setup REDO logs

-Follow this [setup](https://github.com/debezium/oracle-vagrant-box/blob/master/REDOLOG_SETUP.md).
-To conclude, following steps are performed.
-Note that, I have used log multiplexing to increase recovery failure by keeping backup files.
+Follow this to change redo log size to 300M.
+You can use different size based on your need.

 ```shell
 select group#, bytes/1024/1024, status from v$log order by 1;